jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 Ultimately, you have pre-signed URLs (option ③) and pre-signed POST  (option ④).
 Both require the client-side application to send two requests: one to get the signed URL, and another to upload the file to AWS S3.
 From the client-side point of view, it's simpler to deal with pre-signed URLs.
 The client-application fetches a URL, when required, and uploads the file — an HTTP PUT request with JS — to S3.
 Unfortunately, some parameters aren't supported (tagging), so workarounds must be employed.
 The pre-signed POST option is similar but expects a POST request.
 The payload retrieved from the first request can contain all the information required to upload the file (including tags), it's more flexible, but also more complex.

-Once again, no silver bullet, but a few _it depends_.
+Once again, no silver bullet, but a bunch of _it depends_.

 You can find the code for the lambda functions in the following repository: https://github.com/jsangilve/serverless-example.